 In a 21st century in which many “seniors” live increasingly isolated lives, we need to create social media tools to keep them connected.
 Social media needs to enable older, tech-handicapped adults to use social platforms to stay integrated in the world.

-The Facebook IPO: Complete Coverage
+RELATED: The Facebook IPO: Complete Coverage

-So the pioneering work by Intel, Microsoft, and another Facebook-like start-up, Alliance Health Networks, to keep seniors healthy and active through connectivity, could force the issue: How can these initiatives open new avenues for aging populations to build healthy social lives?
+So the pioneering work by Intel, Microsoft, and another Facebook-like start-up, Alliance Health Network, to keep seniors healthy and active through connectivity, could force the issue: How can these initiatives open new avenues for aging populations to build healthy social lives?
 How can “social health” become a key goal of technological innovation?

 The answers are complex.
 Social media, as we conceive it today, must be leveraged through a more coordinated effort among technologists, gerontologists, businesses, and policy makers to meet the social and cognitive needs of the rapidly aging global population.
 Recent research continues to show active minds are healthy minds, and social stimulation cannot be overlooked.

 If we can begin to include social connectivity as a chief component of healthy aging, we will see two important payoffs.
 First, older adults will have new channels for staying socially connected.
 By extension, this will enable healthy, active, and productive aging into later stages of life.
 Second, we will create a new avenue for research and business development that unites generations.
 For the most part, the onus of creating these technologies will fall upon the young.
 It is no secret that Silicon Valley is dominated by Generation X and millennials, so collaboration between generations can help bridge the “young” and “old” gap by giving them shared purpose.
 As I have suggested before, prosperity in the 21st century can only come through intergenerational cooperation.